reamber/13eta/README.md

 3. With new users, the make your profile page comes up and you can enter your information and photos to customize your profile page. </br>
 4. After creatign a profile, you can proceed to match with people!
 The results that show up are actually sorted by best match in interest </br>
 5. You may match with them, however it will be on pending status until the other account also matches with you </br>
+6. If you want to look people up by name, you can also use the searchbar </br>
+7. Contact information will not be shown until you are mutually matched with one another! </br>